Azure/data-api-builder/docs/design/query-caching.md

 - Equivalent query metadata will map to the same cache value.
   - This protects against reference type comparison where two distinct C# objects with same property values (request metadata) are treated as two separate cache entries instead of the same entry.

-- Rely on the underlying cache implementation to store the key/value pair in a concurrency compatible collection.
+- Rely on the underlying cache implementation (FusionCache https://github.com/ZiggyCreatures/FusionCache) to store the key/value pair in a concurrency compatible collection.
 The implementation defined collection will abstract away the work done to handle cache key hash collisions and appropriate bucketing.
   - Important to note that we can't and won't use a hashcode as the verbatim string for a cache key.
 Microsoft Docs remarks on default implementation of GetHashCode() say not to use a hashcode as a key to retrieve an object from a keyed collection or to store the value in a database because the value is not “permanent.” https://learn.microsoft.com/en-us/dotnet/api/system.object.gethashcode?view=net-7.0#remarks
   - If in the future we determine that we want to optimize to creating a consistently sized string to provide as a cache key, we can evaluate hashing the string generated.
 One example would be SHA256 hashing, however sha256 is a crypto operation and may result in a performance degradation that makes caching benefits neglible.